Ignia/Sass-Structure/README.md

 # Ignia Sass Structure
 The projects Ignia works on come in a variety of sizes.
-For that reason, it is important that our Sass directory structure be comprehensive enough to accomodate large projects, without adding unnecessary complexity and overhead to small projects.
-To this end, we have aimed to establish a baseline structure that requires *relatively* few files, as well as a roadmap for how to extend that structure as projects (inevitably) grow.
+For that reason, it is important that our Sass directory structure be comprehensive enough to accommodate large projects, without adding unnecessary complexity and overhead to small projects.
+To this end, we have aimed to establish a baseline structure that requires *relatively* few files, as well as a road map for how to extend that structure as projects (inevitably) grow.

 ## Contents
 - [Variables](#variables)